Hutchinson-Lab/Hutchinson-Lab.github.io/_posts/2023-05-25-spatial-cross-validation.md

 We found that KFCV never produced the closest model error estimates because the features are spatially autocorrelated and training and test distributions present covariate shift.
 The non-standard CV methods generated the best estimates but still have some potential improvements on making a more accurate estimate.
 How to improve the exsiting CV methods?
 We were also wondering in which cases these non-standard CV methods perform best?

+## Our work
+To address the above questions, our paper _"[Cross-validation for Geospatial Data: Estimating Generalization Performance in Geostatistical Problems](https://openreview.net/forum?id=VgJhYu7FmQ&referrer=%5BTMLR%5D(%2Fgroup%3Fid%3DTMLR))"_ created a framework to sort out geospatial datasets into four scenarios and suggested the best CV method for each one.
+We demonstrated them in simulation and real dataset experiments.
+We also developed a new CV algorithem Importance Weighted Buffered Cross-Validation (IBCV) which performs best when training and test sets present spatial independce and covariate shift properties at the same time.
+Theoretically，we proved a criterion for unbiased cross-validation and IBCV is unbiased.

 ### References
 1. Roberts, David R., et al. "Cross‐validation strategies for data with temporal, spatial, hierarchical, or phylogenetic structure."
 Ecography 40.8 (2017): 913-929.
 2. Pohjankukka, Jonne, et al. "Estimating the prediction performance of spatial models via spatial k-fold cross validation."
 International Journal of Geographical Information Science 31.10 (2017): 2001-2019.